Donofdons007/Music-Player/README.md

 # Music-Player
-Vibez is the name given to our player, it just plays songs from a playlist
+Vibez is the name given to our player, it just plays songs from our already created playlist.